Conversion of Paul the Apostle: Alternative explanations

-Catholic Commentary
+Catholic commentary

 Justus Knecht comments on the power of divine grace in Paul's conversion:

 Our Blessed Lord prevented Saul with His grace, enlightened his understanding, moved his heart, and prepared his will to do all that was commanded him.
 In the very midst of his sinful career grace called to Saul to stop, and changed his heart so completely that the bitter enemy of Jesus Christ was transformed into an apostle, all aglow with love; and the persecutor of the Christian faith became its indefatigable defender and advocate.
 Thus St. Paul was able to say of himself: "By the grace of God I am what I am; and His grace in me hath not been void, but I have laboured more abundantly than they all: yet not I, but the grace of God with me" (1 Cor.
 15:10)."

 Thomas Aquinas sees Paul's conversion as an example of a sudden grace of God, writing in his Summa Theologiae:

 Since a man cannot prepare himself for grace unless God prevent and move him to good, it is of no account whether anyone arrive at perfect preparation instantaneously, or step by step.
 For it is written (Ecclus.
 11:23): "It is easy in the eyes of God on a sudden to make the poor man rich."
 Now it sometimes happens that God moves a man to good, but not perfect good, and this preparation precedes grace.
 But He sometimes moves him suddenly and perfectly to good, and man receives grace suddenly, according to Jn.
 6:45: "Every one that hath heard of the Father, and hath learned, cometh to Me."
 And thus it happened to Paul, since, suddenly when he was in the midst of sin, his heart was perfectly moved by God to hear, to learn, to come; and hence he received grace suddenly.

+Pope Francis on 25 January 2024, dated a pastoral letter on the liturgical feast day of the conversion of St Paul, ahead of world mission sunday on 20 October 2024, ahead of the jubilee year of 2025 calling the faithful to be prayerful pilgrims of hope.

+Metanoia (theology) is also a closely studied word linked to the ascetical journey of conversion - well illustrated by St Paul's Damascus moment.
+An early linguistic scholar that wrestled with matters of asectics and translation from Greek was St Jerome.